MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 - At least [Contributor](permissions.md) permissions
 - At least 100 unique customers, preferably more than 10,000 customers
 - Customer Identifier, a unique identifier to match transactions to an individual customer
 - At least one year of transaction history, preferably two to three years.
+Ideally, at least two to three transactions per customer ID, preferably across multiple dates.
 Transaction history must include:
   - **Transaction ID**: Unique identifier of each transaction
   - **Transaction date**: Date or time stamp of each transaction
   - **Transaction amount**: Monetary value (for example, revenue or profit margin) of each transaction
-- Less than 20% missing values in required fields

-Ideally, at least two to three transactions per customer ID, preferably across multiple dates.

-### Recommended data

-The following data is optional, but recommended for increased model performance.
-The more data the model can process, the more accurate the prediction.
-Therefore, we encourage you to ingest more customer activity data, if available.

-- Transaction history additional data:
   - **Label assigned to returns**: Boolean true/false value signifying whether the transaction is a return
   - **Product ID**: Product ID of product involved in the transaction
+- Data about customer activities:
+  - **Primary key**: Unique identifier for an activity
+  - **Timestamp**: Date and time of the event identified by the primary key
+  - **Event (activity name)**: Name of event you want to use
+  - **Details (amount or value)**: Details about the customer activity
 - Additional data such as:
   - Web activities: Website visit history or email history
   - Loyalty activities: Loyalty reward points accrual and redemption history
   - Customer service log: Service call, complaint, or return history
   - Customer profile information

-- Data about customer activities:
-  - **Primary key**: Unique identifier for an activity
-  - **Timestamp**: Date and time of the event identified by the primary key
-  - **Event (activity name)**: Name of event you want to use
-  - **Details (amount or value)**: Details about the customer activity
+- Less than 20% missing values in required fields

 > [!NOTE]
 > Only one transaction history entity can be configured.
 If there are multiple purchase or transaction entities, combine them in Power Query before data ingestion.